• Skip to primary navigation

 Zentangle Drawings

 Middle schoolers love making zentangles!
 I think it’s their love of permanent markers.
 I found my students appreciated being given graph paper to keep some of the more geometric patterns in order.
-Zentangle patterns and printable graph paper can be found everywhere online.
-Coloring materials are great for embellishing, but I’ve also seen students do these with just pencil and paper and they come out great, too.

-Issues Handing in Artwork During Distance Learning?
+Issues Handing in Distance Learning Art Projects?

 Kids passing off work that’s not their own is a real issue for teachers during remote learning.
 Your students will, on occasion, try to get away with lifting artwork from online.
 Yes, they will try to hand in work that’s not their own.
 Don’t be shocked if a student does this to you.
 Remember, we’re teachers.
 And we’ve been through this before.